jayjunjieqiu/CS102A-Chess/README.md

 <img src="fig/headline.png" alt="alt text" style="zoom: 67%;" />

-Honorly developed by Junjie Qiu (Haro) and Ruiyang Wu in CS102A at SUSTech in 2022.
+Honorly developed by Junjie Qiu and Ruiyang Wu in CS102A at SUSTech in 2022.
 The project is selected as the excellent project to present in class (top 10\%).

 ## Features